LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 from langchain_core.messages import HumanMessage, AIMessage

-# Reformulate question in context of chat history
+# Reformulate ambiguous follow-up questions using chat history

 contextualize_prompt = ChatPromptTemplate.from_messages([